oguzcanbudumlu/g/notes/radical-candor/README.md

 #### Radically Candid praise "I admire that about you"

+- It should be contextualized, far more personal, and specific.

 #### Radically Candid criticism "To keep winning, criticize the wins"

+- Challenging is important to success.
+- The secret to winning is to point out to great players what they could have done better, even when they have just won a game.
+Especially when they have just won a game.

 ### Obnoxious Aggression
 - Brutal honesty or front stabbing
+- When you criticize someone without taking even two seconds to show you care, your guidance feels obnoxiously aggressive to the recipient.
 - what happens when you challenge someone directly, but don't show you care about them personally.
 It's praise that does not feel sincere or criticism that is not delivered kindly.
 - It's also the second-best thing you can do if you can't be Radically Candid.
 People rather work for a "competent asshole" than a "nice competent."
+- Keep your humanity intact
+- Belittling employees, embarrass them publicly, freeze them out.
+- Gets result in short-term but leaves a trail of dead bodies in its wake in the long run.
+- In the toxic culture of guidance, criticism is a weapon rather than a tool for improvement; it makes the giver feel powerful and the receiver feel awful.
+Even praise can feel more like a backhanded compliment than a celebration.
+"You got it right **this** time"

 #### Obnoxiously aggressive criticism (Front-stabbing)

 #### Obnoxiously aggressive praise (Belittling compliments)